chrisjsewell/furo-topbar/docs/index.md

 # furo_topbar_hide_on_scroll = True
 ```

-Widgets will only be shown if they are included in `furo_topbar_widgets` and the order of the widgets on the page will be the same as in the key order.
+Widgets will only be shown if they are included in `furo_topbar_widgets` and the order of the widgets on the page will be the same as the key order.

 The current set of widgets are: